The doctoral program in information technology at Towson University, offered in collaboration

 to demonstrate research capabilities and publish in reputed journals or conferences

 in order to graduate.
-View admission and degree requirements in the Graduate Catalog.
+View admission and degree requirements and course descriptions in the Graduate Catalog.

 Students will demonstrate a comprehensive knowledge of the fundamentals in four of